VERT-sh/vertd/docs/GETTING_STARTED.md

 ## As a user

 Grab the latest `vertd` release for your operating system from [this page](https://github.com/VERT-sh/vertd/releases), then run it.

+> [!NOTE]
+> If you're using an Intel-based Mac, download the `vertd-mac-x86_64` executable.
+For Mac computers with Apple silicon, download `vertd-mac-arm64` instead.

 ### Running it on macOS/Linux